Aristotle: Legacy

 More than 2300 years after his death, Aristotle remains one of the most influential people who ever lived.
 He contributed to almost every field of human knowledge then in existence, and was the founder of many new fields.
 According to the philosopher Bryan Magee, "it is doubtful whether any human being has ever known as much as he did".
 Aristotle has been regarded as the first scientist.

 Aristotle was the founder of term logic, pioneered the study of zoology, and benefited future scientists and philosophers through his contributions to the scientific method.
 Taneli Kukkonen, observes that his achievement in founding two sciences is unmatched, and his reach in influencing "every branch of intellectual enterprise" including Western ethical and political theory, theology, rhetoric, and literary analysis is equally long.
 As a result, Kukkonen argues, any analysis of reality today "will almost certainly carry Aristotelian overtones ... evidence of an exceptionally forceful mind."
+Kukkonen writes that "in the best 20th-century scholarship Aristotle comes alive as a thinker wrestling with the full weight of the Greek philosophical tradition."
 Jonathan Barnes wrote that "an account of Aristotle's intellectual afterlife would be little less than a history of European thought".